 Except you are bootstrapping your startup or you got funded through grants and well-wishers, you are probably already tied to one investor or the other.

-This is good in a certain level especially as the investor may have lots of useful contacts and connections that will help you scale assuming you utilize them.
+This is good at a certain level especially as the investor may have lots of useful contacts and connections that will help you scale assuming you utilize them.

 The problem, however, is that you now have a boss who may likely fire you from your company in the near future or at least an additional board member who will be dictating to you on how to run your company.